threefoldfoundation/www_threefold_io/content/page/home/brandPanel2/brandPanel2.md

 ---
 id: p4p
-title: Built by the people,
+title: Built by
+subtitle: the people
-subtitle: FOR HUMANITY
+subtitle2: FOR HUMANITY
 sourceUrl: /grid
 btnTxt: Learn More
 image: p4p_new.png # src/assets/brandPanel/..